KoichiHaradaEndor/Cron/src/Documentation/Methods/Import Cron.md

 ﻿<!-- () -> Object -->
+# Import Cron

 ## Description

 This method is used to import class store of the Cron component.

-When using Cron component, first you will need to import it and then, you can use Cron and also Daemon object.
+The class store of the Cron component includes `Cron` and `Daemon` object.

 ## Example